 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-What are we working on this autumn?
+What are we working on this spring?